Skip to main content

 Base URLhttps://api.firstresonance.ioA separate domain provided when your sandbox is provisioned

-Auth providerProduction Auth0 / KeycloakSeparate auth instance — prod credentials do not work here
+Auth providerProduction auth providerA separate auth instance.
+Production credentials do not work here.

-Data isolationYour production tenantFully isolated; nothing flows between sandbox and prod
+Data isolationYour production tenantFully isolated.
+Nothing flows between sandbox and production.

-Feature flagsMatch your tierMay expose features early for evaluation
+Feature flagsMatch your tierCan expose features early for evaluation

 The most common stumbling block is auth credentials.
-API keys and OAuth apps are environment-scoped — you have to register them inside the sandbox tenant.
-Your prod credentials will return 401 Unauthorized against the sandbox endpoint, and vice versa.
+API keys and OAuth apps are environment-scoped, so you have to register them inside the sandbox tenant.
+Using production credentials against sandbox (or the other way around) will result in 401 Unauthorized errors.

 What data is available